How Tall Is An Upright Piano: Types & Dimensions

 Studio upright piano dimensions

-Studio pianos are the second largest and range between 44 to 48 inches in height.
+Studio pianos are the second smallest and range between 44 to 48 inches in height.
+That’s about 4 feet tall!

 Studios have longer strings than the two previous types, producing a crisper, cleaner sound with more dynamic range due to a large soundboard.